This week, someone – yet again – asked me why people like me won’t declare that the Mandela Effect always reflects false memories.

 Here’s my lightly edited (and perhaps redundant) reply to that comment.

 (I’m placing it here so – hopefully – it’s more visible to casual researchers.
 Or, at the very least, I can link to it and quit using valuable time, repeating myself.
-Not that I’m annoyed, mind you.
-Ahem. <– Yes, I’m chuckling as I sigh.
 It seems so surreal that 15 years after I began talking about the Mandela Effect, there’s still so much confusion about its origins.)

 Regarding the Mandela Effect:

-According to some – and at apparently opposing poles – there are those that want to believe that everything that doesn’t match their every memory is best explained as a changed/parallel reality.
+According to some—and at apparently opposing poles—there are those who want to believe that everything that doesn’t match their memories is best explained as a changed/parallel reality.

 Personally, I’m somewhere between those two.